larstvei/dot-emacs/README.md

 # License<a id="sec-5" name="sec-5"></a>

-My Emacs configurations written in Org mode
+My Emacs configurations written in Org mode.

 Copyright (c) 2013 - 2014 Lars Tveito

 This program is free software: you can redistribute it and/or modify